 NOTE: To test a P0135: Heated Oxygen Sensor Circuit Malfunction Bank 1 Sensor 1 trouble code, take a look at this tutorial: Oxygen Sensor Heater Test -P0135 (1999-2000 2.5L Grand Vitara).

-Bank 2 Sensor 1 Oxygen Sensor
+Circuit Descriptions Of Bank 2 Sensor 1 Oxygen Sensor

 The Bank 2 Sensor 1 oxygen sensor has a total of 4 wires sticking out of it.
-2 of the 4 wires feed power and ground to its heater element.
+2 of the 4 wires feed power and Ground to its heater element.
 The other 2 are for the oxygen sensing part of the sensor.

 Below I've included a brief description of the O2 sensor's wires.
 We'll be needing this info to troubleshoot code P0155 in tests 1, 2 and 3 of this tutorial: